 Vernon (Assiniboine/Turtle Mountain Chippewa) has been working at IHC for more than 14 years.
 He received his Master’s in Business Administration in 2015.
 He has a passion for helping his people, and loves interacting with the AI/AN community.
 He is an integral part of IHC’s Intertribal Health Council, and serves as the President of the American Indian Alliance,a community organization that implements innovative projects that benefit the AI/AN community in Santa Clara County and the Greater Bay Area.

 Sonya Lobana, MD

 Dr. Lobana has been working at IHC for more than six years and and is board certified in Family Medicine.
 She is proud to serve the Native American community, as well as other underserved communities in the Santa Clara Valley.
 Her favorite part of her job working with members and their families to work towards healthy lifestyles and witnessing members improve their chronic health conditions.

-Wayne (Blackfeet) has been working with IHC for more than twelve years.
-He holds a Doctorate in Organizational Leadership and Management.
-He loves working with the IHC and interacting with the members.
-He is proud of helping IHC maintain a 99% or higher average score on all administrative audits since 2007 and playing a key role in developing staff.
+Wayne (Blackfeet) has been working with IHCSCV, since 2006.
+He holds a Doctorate in Management and Organizational Leadership.
+He loves working with IHCSCV and interacting with the members.
+He is proud of helping IHCSCV maintain a 99% or higher average score on all administrative audits since 2007, and playing a key role in developing staff.

 Elizabeth McCraven, DO